Tourism in Poland: History

 The first Polish tourists were pilgrims traveling to shrines both within Poland and abroad.
 The development of commercial tourism began in the 19th century.
 The most popular regions were mountains, especially the Tatra Mountains, explored for example by Tytus Chałubiński.
 In 1873, the Polish Tatra Society and in 1909 the Polish Sightseeing Society were established to organize and develop tourism.
 The 19th century was also the time of the rapid appearance of spa resorts, mostly in Sudetes, Beskids and along the Baltic Sea coast, with some of them associated, since 1910, with the Polish Balneology Association.
 After Poland regained independence in 1918, Polish tourism boomed, and was encouraged by the government.
 The first professional Polish tour operator, Orbis, was founded in Lwów in 1923, followed in 1937 by Gromada tourist organization and tour operator.

 After World War II all tourist organizations were nationalized by the new communist government.
 The Polish Tatra Society and Polish Sightseeing Society were combined into Polish Tourism-Sightseeing Society (PTTK) and most of the tourist infrastructure was handed over to the newly created Workers Vacations Fund (FWP).
 Tourism was limited to the Comecon countries.
 This was the era of governmentally-founded tourism, characterised by mass but low-standard tourism.
 A typical sight was a holiday campground with small bungalows managed by one of the state-owned companies.
 Holidays for children and teenagers were organized by Juventur.

 After the fall of communism much of the infrastructure was privatized, although many company-owned resorts were downgraded because of their unprofitability.
 The early 1990s saw the foundation of many new tour operators.
 Some of them prevailed and strengthened their position on the market, being able to compete with multinational tour operators.

 Natural environment

 Poland has a diversified natural environment, which is relatively unaffected by human development.
 There are 23 national parks in the country that meet the criteria of the IUCN.
 Visitors are attracted by mountains, sea-coast with wide sandy beaches, and forests, lakes, rivers.
-Among the most popular destinations are: Tatra Mountains, in which is the highest peak of Poland (Rysy) and the famous Orla Perć (old trail in the style of via ferrata); Sudetes with Main Sudetes Trail (440 km from Świeradów Zdrój to Prudnik), Karkonosze, Table Mountains, Owl Mountains; Białowieża Forest, Lower Silesian Wilderness, Bieszczady, Dunajec River Gorge in Pieniny, Pojezierze Mazurskie and many others.
+Among the most popular destinations are: Tatra Mountains, with the highest peak of Poland (Rysy) and the famous Orla Perć (old trail in the style of via ferrata); Sudetes with Main Sudetes Trail (440 km from Świeradów Zdrój to Prudnik), Karkonosze, Table Mountains, Owl Mountains; Białowieża Forest, Lower Silesian Wilderness, Bieszczady, Dunajec River Gorge in Pieniny, Pojezierze Mazurskie and many others.